chanzuckerberg/czi-oss-training/02-participating-in-oss/02-good-corporate-oss-citizen.md

 - Understand the life cycle of an open source project and how to set up the project for long term sustainability

-## OSS Project Life Cycle 🦋
+## OSS Project Life Cycle 🌲

 Understanding the life cycle of an open source project helps corporate sponsors extend the right kind of support at the right time.
-Although every project has a unique trajectory, we can outline some common themes which can be used to identify the state an needs of any project.
+Although every project has a unique trajectory, we can outline some common themes which can be used to identify the state and needs of any project.

 An OSS project can go through the following stages, but the depth and duration of each stage will vary: